Fine-Grained GRPO for Precise Preference Alignment in Flow Models: Related Work

-\textbf{Alignment for Large Language Models}.
-Recent years have witnessed a paradigm shift from supervised fine-tuning~\citep{dong2023abilities, sun2024supervised} to multi-turn online reinforcement learning~\citep{shani2024multi, abdulhai2023lmrl} when aligning Large Language Models (LLMs) with human intent, which is known as Reinforcement Learning from Human Feedback (RLHF)~\citep{bai2025qwen2, ouyang2022training}.
+Recent years have witnessed a paradigm shift from supervised fine-tuning~\citep{dong2023abilities, sun2024supervised} to online reinforcement learning~\citep{shani2024multi, abdulhai2023lmrl, jaech2024openai} when aligning Large Language Models (LLMs) with human intent, which is known as Reinforcement Learning from Human Feedback (RLHF)~\citep{bai2025qwen2, ouyang2022training}.
 Early RLHF pipelines typically involve training a reward model from pairwise comparisons to predict human preferences and guide a policy model through reinforcement learning algorithms like Proximal Policy Optimization (PPO)~\citep{schulman2017proximal}.
-Despite their effectiveness, PPO introduces intensive computational overhead and is sensitive to reward model inaccuracies, motivating value-free alternatives such as Group Relative Policy Optimization (GRPO)~\citep{shao2024deepseekmath}.
-Adopted by leading LLMs including OpenAI-o1~\citep{jaech2024openai} and DeepSeek-R1~\citep{guo2025deepseek}, GRPO aims to optimize policies based on relative preferences within a group of samples, providing a robust signal for policy improvement, particularly when absolute rewards are difficult to define or noisy.
+Despite their effectiveness, PPO introduces intensive computational overhead due to its iterative optimization process and the need for frequent interactions with the environment.
+To address these computational challenges, value-free alternatives have been proposed, such as Group Relative Policy Optimization (GRPO)~\citep{shao2024deepseekmath}.
+Adopted by leading LLM DeepSeek-R1~\citep{guo2025deepseek}, GRPO aims to optimize policies based on relative preferences within a group of samples, providing a robust signal for policy improvement, particularly when absolute rewards are difficult to define or noisy.
 These advancements in LLM alignment provide a strong foundation for exploring similar human-centric optimization strategies in visual generation domains.